 Salads are great options, but remember these tips:

-· Top your salad with lean protein like wild salmon, grilled chicken or calamari, beans, or tofu.
+Top your salad with lean protein like wild salmon, vegan meat alternatives, beans, or tofu.
 This will ensure your body is building healthy muscle that will help you burn more fat and keep you feeling full longer.

 Sandwiches can help you get in your veggies and lean protein.
 Here are some options:

-Greek sandwich (lettuce, tomato, olives, feta cheese, oil & vinegar- leftover grilled chicken)
+Greek sandwich (lettuce, tomato, olives, feta cheese, oil & vinegar- leftover grilled faux chicken)

 Try to avoid ordering out; pizza, Chinese, burgers, fries and drive-thrus are all going to go straight to your butt and you will regret it at 3 pm when that slump hits.

 Water, lots of water – drink it all day long.
-Flavor it with fruit, lemon, cucumber or mint.
+Flavor it with fruit, lemon, cucumber or mint if you have to.